Get answers for your health queries from top Doctors for FREE!

 TURP comes in two forms: M-TURP and B-TURP

-Both involve the removal of problematic prostate tissue through the urethra.
-B-TURP stands out as it uses a special technique with a bipolar energy source, designed to lower the risk of bleeding and damage to healthy tissue.
-This involves an electrical current flowing between two electrodes.
+Both involve removing problematic prostate tissue through the urethra.
+B-TURP stands out as it uses a special technique with a bipolar energy source to lower the risk of bleeding and damage to healthy tissue.
+This technique involves an electrical current flowing between two electrodes.

 To understand how well these techniques work, let's look at a 2021 study involving 665 patients who chose elective transurethral procedures for BPH treatment.
 These statistics give us insights into the results and advantages of these procedures, offering valuable information for those thinking about TURP for prostate-related issues.